 What Constables Did

 For most of the 1800s, what a constable did was based on what type of municipality in which they served.
-In towns, townships, and wards their duties were fairly uniform and were charged with maintaining the peace, executing warrants issued by the local justices, and policing crowds.
+In towns, townships, and wards their duties were fairly uniform: maintaining the peace, executing warrants issued by the local justices, and policing crowds.
 However, in boroughs where things were not codified (such as some boroughs in Pennsylvania), they were also responsible for regulating the sale of bread, wine, and wood.
 Some were even allowed to pass local ordinances and levy fines.

 As more municipalities established their own police forces, the role of the constable began to erode and for those that remained, laws were instituted to make the constable’s powers more uniform across the state.